datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 Datasets are like excel sheets where each column is a different variable and each row is a different unit.
 Often you will actually load a dataset from an excel file or from a "csv" file.
 You will have to store the dataset as its own "variable" just like you stored the numbers, strings, and vectors previously.
 Then you will be able to access different variables and units on the dataset.

-To load a dataset you need to the function: **read.csv** this takes the name of the file as an argument and returns the dataset.
+To load a dataset you need to use the function: **read.csv** this takes the name of the file as an argument and returns the dataset.

 Once you load the dataset you can access particular variables in it using **$variablename**.
 If you had a variable named gender in the dataset df then you'd access it by calling **df$gender**